 In the interim — if you choose to purchase from Pinetree because of their great prices and offerings you can call or email requesting a list of Monsanto products before you order.
 They’ll send it to you via mail.

 If everyone took the approach that what they do doesn’t matter — we would surely be doomed.
 That would give the bad guys free reign.
 But if everyone takes responsibility — and does what they can — no matter how small —-AND we all pull together — the story is much more likely to have a happy ending.

-UPDATE on Pintree Garden Seeds – July 23, 2012 — Pinetree did not order seed from Seminis/Monsanto this year, nor do they intend to in the future.
+UPDATE on Pinetree Garden Seeds – July 23, 2012 — Pinetree did not order seed from Seminis/Monsanto this year, nor do they intend to in the future.
 The have chosen not to support Monsanto in any capacity.
 For more detail see my post on the update – Pinetree Garden Seeds – Good News from a TMG Reader